 YOU'RE NOT ALONE!

-Consumers and food manufacturers do not agree with what a natural sweetener means and, as a result, some class-action petitions have been filed.
+Consumers do not agree with the FDA and food manufacturers on what a natural sweetener means as we can see in some class-action petitions that have been filed.
 None went to trial, being settled before going to court.
-Find below a timeline of events that resulted from the lack of a clear definition of 'natural' sweeteners:
+Find below a timeline of events that resulted from the lack of a clear definition of the "natural" claim:

-From 2015 to 2016, the FDA asked for public comments on questions such as whether it is appropriate to define the term 'natural' and if so, how the agency should define 'natural'.
+From 2015 to 2016, the FDA asked for public comments on questions such as whether it is appropriate to define the term "natural" and if so, how the agency should define it.
 More than 7,600 comments were collected.
-Early in 2018, the commissioner of the FDA, which asked for the public feedback, said the FDA would have 'more to say on the issue soon' but no reference to 'natural' claim was made by the agency in their '2018 strategic roadmap'.
+The FDA website has this page updated in October 2018 but as of May 2020, no decision has been made yet.

-In 2014, a lawsuit against McNeil Nutritionals, a subsidiary of Johnson & Johnson, was filed over '100% natural' claims on Nectresse monk fruit sweeteners.
+In 2014, a lawsuit against McNeil Nutritionals, a subsidiary of Johnson & Johnson, was filed over "100% natural" claims on Nectresse monk fruit sweeteners.
 One of the complaints was that monk fruit extract is highly processed and refined.
-Besides that, the main ingredient, erythritol, is naturally present in some fruits and vegetables but, on an industrial level, is synthetically produced by converting cornstarch to glucose via enzymatic hydrolysis, fermenting the glucose using yeast, followed by a refining process of the erythritol.
+Besides that, the main ingredient, erythritol, is naturally present in some fruits and vegetables but, on an industrial level, is synthetically produced.
+The production process starts by converting cornstarch to glucose via enzymatic hydrolysis, then the fermentation of glucose using yeast result in an impure erythritol, which is refined to produce a 99.5% pure granulated erythritol.

 In 2014, Merisant and Whole Earth Sweeteners were sued for marketing their stevia-based sweetener, Pure Via, as natural.
 The companies agreed to pay $1.65m to settle lawsuits.

-In 2013, Cargill, Inc. was sued for marketing their stevia-based sweetener Truvía as natural.
-The complaint was that stevia extract Reb-A is highly processed and refined and also the main ingredient (99%), erythritol, is a synthetic sweetener.
-In 2014, Cargill agreed to pay $6.1m, considered the highest settlement paid for a 'natural' claim lawsuit.
+In 2013, Cargill, Inc. was sued for marketing its stevia-based sweetener Truvía as natural.
+One complaint was that stevia extract reb A is highly processed and refined.
+In addition, erythritol -- the main ingredient (99% of the weight of Truvía powder) -- is a synthetic sweetener.
+In 2014, Cargill agreed to pay $6.1m, considered the highest settlement paid for a "natural" claim lawsuit.

-Learn more by reading my next blog post '5 Misconceptions about Natural Sweeteners'.
+Learn more by reading another blog post 5 Misconceptions about Natural Sweeteners.

-#naturalsweetener #artificialsweetener #syntheticsweetener #refinedsugar #minimallyprocessedsweetener #naturalstevia #stevia #inulin #natural #artificial #synthetic #sweetener #naturalversusartificial #naturalversusartificialsweetener #naturalvssyntheticsweetener
+#naturalsweetener #artificialsweetener #syntheticsweetener #refinedsugar #sweetenerandfermentation #sweetenerandenzymes #minimallyprocessedsweetener #naturalstevia #stevia #inulin #natural #artificial #syntheticsugar #sweetener #naturalversusartificial #naturalversusartificialsweetener #naturalvssyntheticsweetener #whatisasyntheticsweetener #whatisartificialsweetener #syntheticversusartificial #differencebetweennaturalandartificialsweetener